sunsong95/CreatParallelScript/README.md

 # CreatParallelScript
-this R script will help you to create a parallel script.
+This R script will help you to create a parallel script.

 1.Requirements